What Are the Sweetest Apples? Check Our Apple Flavor Chart

 The Braeburn

-Born in New Zealand in 1952, the Braeburn’s thin green-and-orange/red skin hides a crunchy, juicy interior with high levels of both sweetness and acidity.
+Born in New Zealand in 1952, the Braeburn’s thin yellow-green and orange-red skin hides a crunchy, juicy interior with high levels of both sweetness and acidity.
 It’s the parent to modern varieties like the Jazz and the Envy.
 Eat it as a snack, turn it into apple sauce, or slice it over your salad at lunchtime for an extra bit of crunch.
 Fun fact: Rumor has it this apple got its name from the first orchard that grew and sold it, Braeburn Orchard in New Zealand.

 The SweeTango®